 KRASIKOV: Thank you, Michel.
 Thank you so much.

 MARTIN: Next week, join us for the next chapter in our summer BRICS-tion series.
 We'll focus on India.
 Guest host Jacki Lyden will be here, and she will speak with Aravind Adiga about his book, "Last Man in Tower."
-Transcript provided by NPR, Copyright National Public Radio.
+Transcript provided by NPR, Copyright NPR.